Cosby5/All-My-Stars/README.md

 - [mhale/smtpd](https://github.com/mhale/smtpd) - An SMTP server package written in Go, in the style of the built-in HTTP server.
 - [alexmullins/zip](https://github.com/alexmullins/zip) - Fork of Go's archive/zip to add reading/writing of password protected zip files.
 - [emersion/go-imap](https://github.com/emersion/go-imap) - :inbox_tray: An IMAP library for clients and servers
-- [hnakamur/go-scp](https://github.com/hnakamur/go-scp) - A scp client library written in Go
+- [hnakamur/go-scp](https://github.com/hnakamur/go-scp) - [Unmaintained] A scp client library written in Go
 - [muesli/crunchy](https://github.com/muesli/crunchy) - Finds common flaws in passwords.
 Like cracklib, but written in Go.
 - [minio/sha256-simd](https://github.com/minio/sha256-simd) - Accelerate SHA256 computations in pure Go using Accelerate SHA256 computations in pure Go using AVX512, SHA Extensions for x86 and ARM64 for ARM.
 On AVX512 it provides an up to 8x improvement (over 3 GB/s per core).
 SHA Extensions give a performance boost of close to 4x over native.
 - [gen2brain/beeep](https://github.com/gen2brain/beeep) - Go cross-platform library for sending desktop notifications, alerts and beeps